leahkemp/pipeface/README.md

 - Aligned, sorted and haplotagged bam
 - Clair3 or DeepVariant phased SNP/indel VCF file
-- Clair3 or DeepVariant SNP/indel gVCF file
+- Annotated Clair3 or DeepVariant phased SNP/indel VCF file (optional)
 - Phased Sniffles2 and/or un-phased cuteSV SV VCF file

 ## Assumptions

 - Running pipeline on Australia's [National Computational Infrastructure (NCI)](https://nci.org.au/)
 - Access to if89 project on [National Computational Infrastructure (NCI)](https://nci.org.au/)
+- Access to xy86 project on [National Computational Infrastructure (NCI)](https://nci.org.au/) (if running variant annotation)
 - Access to pipeline dependencies:
     - [Nextflow and it's java dependency](https://nf-co.re/docs/usage/installation).
 Validated to run on:
         - Nextflow 24.04.1
         - Java 17.0.2

-*[See the list of software and their versions used by this version of pipeface](./docs/software_versions.txt)* (assuming the default [nextflow_pipeface.config](./config/nextflow_pipeface.config) file is used).
+*[See the list of software and their versions used by this version of pipeface](./docs/software_versions.txt) as well as the [list of variant databases and their versions](./docs/database_versions.txt) if variant annotation is carried out (assuming the default [nextflow_pipeface.config](./config/nextflow_pipeface.config) file is used).*

 ## Run it!